 We may have to make an exception for this salad, though.
 And wouldn't it make a great dish to take to a potluck?
 I think everyone would be pretty happy you brought this - you would be, like, queen (or king) of the potluck I bet.

-- 2 Tb. mild vinegar like apple cider or rice
+- 2 tablespoons apple cider or rice vinegar

-- 1 lb. green beans, trimmed and cut into 1 to 2-inch pieces
+- 1 pound green beans trimmed and cut into 1 to 2-inch pieces

-- 1 medium sweet onion (or ½ of a large), sliced into 1-inch pieces
+- 1 sweet onion sliced into 1 inch pieces

-- 2-3 c. halved cherry tomatoes (or diced plum tomatoes)
+- 2 cups halved cherry tomatoes or diced plum tomatoes

-- 8 oz. sliced salami, cut into bite-sized pieces
+- 8 ounces sliced salami cut into bite-sized pieces (optional)

 - Cook pasta according to package, but set a timer for halfway done.
 At the half point, add the prepared green beans to the pot and continue cooking for 4-5 minutes (note: we like our beans crisp - you can add yours along with the pasta if you want them to cook the full 10 minutes).
 Drain pasta with beans and rinse thoroughly with cold water.

 - Meanwhile, make the vinaigrette dressing: Mix lemon juice, vinegar, garlic, oregano, mustard, salt and pepper together and then whisk in the olive oil until well combined.
 Set aside.

 - Add the pasta and beans to a large bowl and mix with half of the dressing to absorb while prepping the other ingredients.